avijitbhuin21/TAB-RECORDER/README.md

 ## Limitations

-- The extension can only record one tab at a time
 - Recording stops automatically if:
   - The tab is closed
   - You navigate to a different URL in the recorded tab
 - Audio playback in the recorded tab continues during recording (using Web Audio API routing)
+- Each recording session creates a separate offscreen document for media capture

 ## File Structure